-Home BancShares should seek the 50% of its correspondent banking license from the OFAC that it does not possess to then transparently, securely, and efficiently receive funds from the Republic of Cuba and transfer funds to the Republic of Cuba.
+Home BancShares should be proactive and seek the 50% of its correspondent banking license from the OFAC that it does not possess to then transparently, securely, and efficiently receive funds from the Republic of Cuba and transfer funds to the Republic of Cuba.

-A fully-implemented direct correspondent banking agreement will lessen transaction costs by up to 2% or more; and that 2% could result in additional soybean products and corn and other agricultural commodities and food products exported from the United States to the Republic of Cuba.
+A fully-implemented direct correspondent banking agreement will lessen transaction costs by up to 2%; and that 2% could result in additional soybean products and corn and other agricultural commodities and food products exported from the United States to the Republic of Cuba.

-Since December 2001, the Republic of Cuba has transferred more than US\$5.6 billion to United States-based companies for the purchase of agricultural commodities, food products and healthcare products (medical instruments, medical equipment, medical supplies and pharmaceuticals); approximately US\$150 million went to third-country financial institutions to process those payments.
+Since December 2001, the Republic of Cuba has transferred US\$5.6 billion to United States-based companies for the purchase of agricultural commodities, food products and healthcare products; approximately US\$150 million went to third-country financial institutions to process those payments.